rfennell/AzurePipelines/Extensions/Versioning/readme.md

 - V1.18   - Issue 129
 - V1.19   - Issue 160 with .NET Core and Standard Versioning
 - V1.22   - Fixed Issue 166 with .NET Core not versioning csproj files targetting multiple frameworks.
+    - Fixed Issue 167 with .NET Core versioning not applying correctly to nupkg and product version fields.

 A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of